Julia Ward Howe: Social activism

 She was inspired to write "The Battle Hymn of the Republic" after she and her husband visited Washington, D.C., and met Abraham Lincoln at the White House in November 1861.
 During the trip, her friend James Freeman Clarke suggested she write new words to the song "John Brown's Body", which she did on November 19.
 The song was set to William Steffe's already existing music and Howe's version was first published in the Atlantic Monthly in February 1862.
 It quickly became one of the most popular songs of the Union during the American Civil War.

 Howe produced eleven issues of the literary magazine, Northern Lights, in 1867.
 That same year she wrote about her travels to Europe in From the Oak to the Olive.
 After the war, she focused her activities on the causes of pacifism and women's suffrage.
 By 1868, Julia's husband no longer opposed her involvement in public life, so she decided to become active in reform.
 She helped found the New England Women's Club and the New England Woman Suffrage Association.
 She served as president for nine years beginning in 1868.
 In 1869, she became co-leader with Lucy Stone of the American Woman Suffrage Association.
 Then, in 1870, she became president of the New England Women's Club.

-After her husband's death in 1876, she focused more on her interests in reform.
+After her husband's death in 1876, Howe focused more on her interest in reform.
 In 1877 Howe was one of the founders of the Women's Educational and Industrial Union in Boston.
-She was the founder and from 1876 to 1897 president of the Association of American Women, which advocated for women's education.
-Unlike other suffragists at the time, Howe supported the final version of the Fifteenth Amendment, which had omitted the inclusion of language originally barring discrimination against women as well as people of color.
+Unlike many other suffragists at the time, Howe supported the final version of the Fifteenth Amendment, which extended the right to vote to African Americans, but omitted the inclusion of language barring discrimination against women.
 Her reason for supporting this version of the Fifteenth Amendment was that "she viewed black men's suffrage as the priority."